Marcin Żewłakow

 Marcin Żewłakow (/pl/) (born 22 April 1976) is a Polish football pundit, co-commentator and former professional player who played as a forward.

 Club career

-Żewłakow was born, in Warsaw.
+Żewłakow was born in Warsaw.
 He played for clubs such as Polonia Warsaw, Belgian sides Beveren, Excelsior Mouscron and Gent, French club Metz and APOEL in Cyprus.

 With APOEL, he won the 2008–09 Cypriot First Division and the 2008 Cypriot Super Cup.
 He also appeared in three group stage matches of the 2009–10 UEFA Champions League with the Cypriot outfit, scoring one goal against Chelsea in a 2–2 draw at Stamford Bridge.

 International career

-He also played for the Poland national team and played in the 2002 FIFA World Cup.
-He scored a goal against the USA.
+He also played for the Poland national team, scoring five goals in 25 international appearances.
+He played at the 2002 FIFA World Cup, and scored a goal in a 3–1 group stage win over the United States.

 Personal life

 His twin brother Michał was also a footballer.
 They were teammates at Polonia, Beveren and Mouscron and the national team, playing together at the 2002 FIFA World Cup.